 From left to right: Anna Font-Gonzalez, Project coordinator (Academic Medical Center, the Netherlands); Erik Loeffen, Project co-coordinator (University Medical Center Groningen, the Netherlands)

-PanCareLIFE is also assessing an intervention designed to improve education of patients and parents on fertility risks and preserving measures.
-The intervention consists of age-appropriate and gender-specific flyers and brochures and has been developed with input from clinicians, survivors and their parents.
+PanCareLIFE also assessed an intervention designed to improve education of patients and parents on fertility risks and preserving measures.
+The intervention consisted of age-appropriate and gender-specific flyers and brochures, developed with input from clinicians, survivors and their parents.
 The study in Austria, the Czech Republic, Germany and Poland tested the efficacy of the intervention to increase knowledge, empowerment and uptake of fertility-preserving measures in female and male cancer patients diagnosed between ages 13 and 18.
-This work is being led by Dr. Anja Borgmann-Staudt with the help of Elisabeth Korte and Ralph Schilling at Charité Universitätsmedizin Berlin (CU).
+This work was led by Dr. Anja Borgmann-Staudt with the help of Elisabeth Korte and Ralph Schilling at Charité Universitätsmedizin Berlin (CU).
 Publications of the results are on the way…keep an eye on the Publications page!